any-docs/css/content/guides/masking/mask_properties/index.md

 The `none` layer generally has no visual effect (see the [`mask-composite` property](#the_mask-composite_property) for how it impacts the applied mask), but as each value in a comma-separated list of `mask-*` values applies to a separate mask layer, the `none` value serves an important purpose even when it doesn't change the composited mask.

 This fourth layer in our five-layer structure will match the fourth value of any other comma-separated `mask-*` property values.
-As previously mentioned, the number of layers is determined by the number of comma-separated values in the {{cssxref("mask-image")}} property value, even if a value is `none`.
+As previously mentioned, the number of layers is determined by the number of comma-separated values in the `mask-image` property value, even if a value is `none`.
 Each `mask-*` value is matched up with the `mask-image` values, in order.
 If the number of values in a `mask-*` property differs from the number of mask layers, any excess values are ignored, or, if the property has fewer values than the number of mask layers, the values are repeated.

 If a `mask-*` property has a single value, this value applies to all the layers.
 If we have five values, the fourth value applies to the `none` layer, with the last value being applied to the `<mask>` source layer.
 If there are two comma-separated values, the first value will apply to all the odd layers only, including that `<mask>` source layer.
 For example, each `mask-*` property may have a different number of values: